donbrowne/magpie-gdp12/trunk/README.txt

 Clean cleans the pml build.

 Install symlinks the django_magpie/magpie.wsgi and the resources/static and resources/media folders to a specified Apache serving folder.
-It will also set the appropriate paths in the wsgi script, and settings.py

 When running 'build', you will be asked if you want to copy, noting that it will overwrite files.
 Answer 'yes'.